2020 St. Mark's Square shooting: Investigation

-On 16 October, Croatian daily newspapers Jutarnji list, referring to the source from the police, published the article saying that prior to the attack Bezuk searched the internet for texts and photographs of government office location, building interior and regular movements of the President and the Prime Minister.
+On 16 October, Croatian daily newspaper Jutarnji list, referring to the source from the police, published the article saying that prior to the attack Bezuk searched the internet for texts and photographs of government office location, building interior and regular movements of the President and the Prime Minister.

 The investigation was concluded on 22 July 2021.
 The State's Attorney Office rejected the criminal complaint against Bezuk since he was deceased, and reported that the investigation found no evidence that there were any accomplices or instigators to the attack.
-In September 2022, Jutarnji list wrote that Bezuk's final message before committing suicide was identical to paroles of radical Croatian right-wing group called Banovina Horosan which advocates spread of Islam and installing of sharia law in Croatia.
+In September 2022, Jutarnji list wrote that Bezuk's final message before committing suicide was identical to paroles of radical Croatian right-wing group called Banovina Horosan which advocates spread of Islam and installation of sharia law in Croatia.

 Closure of St. Mark's Square

 Following the attack, the police fenced off St. Mark's Square, announcing an "emergency security plan" for the square.
-As of 2022, the square remains closed.
+As of 2025, the square remains closed, during the reconstruction of the Banski Dvori square the square as temporarily re-opened to the public.
 Several politicians have called on the Croatian government and the Ministry of Internal Affairs to reopen the square, as it is the centre of Zagreb's historic Upper Town, and its closure inconveniences tourists, workers and the Upper Town residents.